 You cannot protect your child from every danger he or she can possibly encounter outside the home.
 But you can take reasonable precautions and teach your child basic safety rules.
 This general training can help prepare your child for many situations he or she may face.

 Prevent injuries by using safe equipment, teaching safety awareness, and closely supervising your child.

 Basic safety precautions

 - Help your child become "street smart."
 Teach your child basic rules about the dangers of cars and streets.

-- Prevent sunburn.
-If you can't keep your baby out of the sun, cover your child's skin with hats and clothing.
-Protect any bare skin with a small amount of sunscreen.
+- Protect your child from too much sun or heat when outdoors.
+It's safest to keep babies younger than 12 months out of the sun.
+Older babies and children need to stay in the shade or cover up with a hat and clothing when outdoors from 11 a.m. to 3 p.m.
+Have your child wear UV-blocking sunglasses.
+And put broad-spectrum sunscreen on any exposed skin, even when it's cloudy.
 Do not use sunscreen on babies younger than 6 months old.
-It's safest to keep babies younger than 6 months out of the sun.
 To learn more, see the topic Sunburn.
-And be careful that your child does not develop heat exhaustion from being out in warm temperatures.
+Be careful that your child does not develop heat exhaustion from being out in warm temperatures.
 Small bodies can develop these problems much more quickly than adults.
 Do not keep your child out in warm weather for long periods, and keep water or other drinks on hand.
 To learn more, see the topic Heat-Related Illnesses.